Our vision at Danesfield is of being an inspiring school that develops happy, well-rounded children with a love for learning.

 Danesfield is in the unique position of having a higher than average percentage of pupils from Service families, primarily the Royal Air Force.
 Mrs Monks, our Service Children's Co-ordinator, works with families to assist with the transition both in and out of Danesfield and offers on-going support to both children and parents.
 She can be contacted at: firstname.lastname@example.org or via the school office.

-Mrs Dennis is Danesfield’s Pastoral Care Worker.
+Mrs Dennis is Danesfield’s Pastoral Care Leader.
 She is an experienced primary teacher and works alongside children needing extra pastoral support whether this is on a long term basis or to support short term needs.
 She can be contacted at email@example.com or via the school office and is happy to discuss any concerns a parent may have regarding their child’s wellbeing, especially in these challenging times.